TEAMMATES/teammates/docs/process.md

 Note: *Roles* are related to the development process and they are different from *Positions*, which relate to the organization structure of the TEAMMATES dev community.

-**Positions** (in the order of increasing seniority):
-* `Contributor`
-* `Committer`
-* `Snr Developer`
-* `Area Lead`
-* `Project Lead`
-* `Project Advisor`

-Those who are at the rank of `Committer` or above are considered a core member if they are 'active'.
-An *active* member is someone who contributes to almost every release cycle, thereby helping to maintain the project velocity.
-An active member is expected to *pledge* at least one issue to each release, at the beginning of the release cycle.
-They are also strongly encouraged to pick at least one high priority issue for each release cycle.

 ## Naming conventions
 * For pull request titles, refer to [creating a pull request](#creating-a-pull-request)
 * For branch names, refer to [creating a branch](#creating-a-branch)